 Large organisations submit press releases on a regular basis of new services launching from their company.
 These often contain interesting facts and figures together with research they have undertaken into their customer requirements.

 Many independent organisations have monthly, quarterly or yearly monitors for the industry concerned.
-Although these reports are expensive, the key findings are often published online.
+Although these reports are expensive, you can often find the key findings published online.
 News organisations present these reports with further analysis providing additional insights into the data.

 Every industry has a trade organisation that acts on behalf of their members.
 By joining, you'll get access to their research data.